Stochastic time-evolution, information geometry and the Cramer-Rao Bound: Introduction

-In this work, our aim is to expand on the idea of describing the time evolution of a Markovian stochastic system in terms of information, and to elucidate the consequences for the behavior of measurable observables.
-Our first result is a speed limit on the time evolution of any observable, which is related to the Cr{\'a}mer-Rao bound \cite{Rao45,Cra16}.
-Specifically, the rate of change of an observable is bounded from above by its fluctuations times the temporal Fisher information.
-This provides a measurable consequence of the Fisher information as the maximum obtainable information.
-Interpreting the Fisher information as a thermodynamic cost, this result complements a class of recently derived steady-state thermodynamic uncertainty relations \cite{Bar15,Gin16,Pie17,Hor17,Dec17}.
-As our second main result, we show that if the stochastic system describes a relaxation process without time-dependent driving, then the temporal Fisher information is a monotonically decreasing function of time.
-Thus, the amount of information that can be gained by observing a relaxation process gradually decreases.
-Together with our first result, this provides an explicit quantification of the physical intuition that the time evolution of a system should gradually slow down during a relaxation process.
-The monotonicity of the Fisher information for relaxation processes has two profound consequences: First, it results in a lower bound on the time required to evolve a stochastic system from an initial to a final configuration, extending previously obtained speed limits for stochastic dynamics \cite{Ito17,Oku18}.
+As our second main result, we show that for Markovian relaxation processes, the Fisher information is a monotonically decreasing function of time.
+This finding quantifies the intuitive expectation that the dynamics during a relaxation process should gradually slow down.
+Together with the speed limit, this implies that any observable either relaxes monotonically towards its steady state value, or, if it exhibits oscillations during the relaxation, the amplitude of the oscillations has to decay.
+The monotonicity of the Fisher information for relaxation processes has two further profound consequences: First, it results in a lower bound on the time required to relax a stochastic system from an initial to a final configuration, extending previously obtained speed limits for stochastic dynamics \cite{Ito17,Oku18}.
 Second, it can serve as an indicator for the presence of hidden variables in the system: If we observe an increase of the Fisher information during a relaxation process, this necessarily implies that we are missing some information about the system.
 We show that this discrepancy between observed and total information can be used to detect hidden degrees of freedom.